stonepros/stone/doc/mgr/dashboard.rst

 """""""""""""""""""""

-After you have set up Grafana and Prometheus, you will need to configure the connection information that the Ceph Dashboard will use to access Grafana.
+After you have set up Grafana and Prometheus, you will need to configure the connection information that the Stone Dashboard will use to access Grafana.

 You need to tell the dashboard on which URL the Grafana instance is running/deployed::

-  $ ceph dashboard set-grafana-api-url <grafana-server-url>  # default: ''
+  $ stone dashboard set-grafana-api-url <grafana-server-url>  # default: ''

 The format of url is : `<protocol>:<IP-address>:<port>`

 .. note::

-  The Ceph Dashboard embeds Grafana dashboards via ``iframe`` HTML elements.
+  The Stone Dashboard embeds Grafana dashboards via ``iframe`` HTML elements.
   If Grafana is configured without SSL/TLS support, most browsers will block the embedding of insecure content if SSL support is enabled for the dashboard (which is the default).
 If you